dscheeren622/Connect-Four/README.md

 To run the unit tests, you can either set the executable to “Tests” or run the tests in the testing tab

 # Playing the game
-When the game is started, you should get the figure shown below.
+When the game is started, you should get Figure1 from this repository.
 In this game, O means that the position on the field is empty and a disc can still be put there.
 R means that a red disc is present and likewise Y is a yellow disc.

 You as the player are playing as red and should get four R’s in a row.
 The opponent is a randomized CPU that puts a yellow disc in one of the positions each round and wins if there are four Y’s in a row.
+See Figure2 for an example of a finished game.

 If you put in an invalid integer, the game assigns a random value between 1 and 7, so make sure not to use an invalid input, or it might lose you the game!

 The game ends when any player has obtained four of their discs in a row, or when the maximum number of rounds has passed and the field is full of discs without having four of the same color in a row.
+Please enjoy the game!